-Although all comments and observations made by the SAG are always advisory, they are made by professionals in the interest of public safety and should not be dismissed lightly.
+All comments and advice made by the SAG are always advisory.
+They're made by professionals in the interest of public safety.
+They shouldn't be dismissed lightly.

 Temporary event licences

-If you're wanting to carry out a licensable activity on unlicensed premises you'll need to apply for a temporary event licence.
+If you want to carry out a licensable activity on unlicensed premises, you'll need to apply for a temporary event notice (TEN).
+Licensable activities include:

-You'll also need to apply for a temporary event licence if the activity is not included in the terms of your existing licence
+You'll also need to apply for a TEN if you already have a premises licence but the activity isn't included in its terms.